Basic Piano Chords (and Some Advanced Ones) for Beginners

 Two Hand Chords

-The next four chords are going to require both of your hands on the piano.
+The next four options are going to require both of your hands on the piano.

 They’re called 11th and 13th chords.
 And you’re NOT going to see these come up often in music.
 Maybe in some crazy jazz piece, but only rarely in popular music.